abhinav15ab-bot/web3.py/README.md

 So you learn how blockchain actually works “under the hood.”

 2. Encrypt our private keys locally, and use then to sign transactions

+Normally people store private keys in .env, which is unsafe.
+In this project, you learn to:

+  Encrypt your private key into a JSON keystore file (same format MetaMask uses) Protect it with a password
+  Decrypt it inside Python
+  Use it to sign transactions securely

+So no one can steal your private key.

 3. This is going to be reproducible by other engineers using uv with python